THE THREE HORSEMEN OF CHRONIC PAIN

 "When inflamed tissue is repeatedly agitated, the chronic exposure to an inflamed region can lead to chronic inflammation and excessive tissue breakdown and result in tissue degeneration.
 Inflammation may become disrupted and prolonged when the tissue is continually subjected to repetitive or forceful activities.
 This can lead to a vicious cycle of injury, local inflammation, systemic inflammation, fibrosis, and tissue degeneration.
 These subsequent changes result in pain, loss of motor function, and depression / anxiety.
 The systemic effects of exposure to inflammatory mediators should not be ignored."
 Cherry-picked from Michael Higgins' book, Therapeutic Exercise: From Theory to Practice.

 - FIBROSIS / SCAR TISSUE: Fibrosis is a synonymous term for Scar Tissue (HERE).
-Although you will hear me use either, in my clinic I typically use 'Scar Tissue' for the simple reason that people are familiar with the word and tend to understand the concept better.
+Although you will hear me use either (as well as the term "DENSIFICATION"), when speaking to patients I typically use 'Scar Tissue' for the simple reason that people are familiar with the word and tend to understand the concept better.
 SCAR TISSUE is tissue, which, instead of its cells lining up in a neat and orderly parallel fashion to each other, is tangled, wadded, and twisted --- sort of like the difference between well-combed hair and a hair tangle (HERE).
-Scar Tissue is very different than normal tissue in several major ways, including the fact that it is weaker, less elastic, and more pain-sensitive --- as much as a thousand times more pain-sensitive.
+Scar Tissue is very different than normal tissue in several major ways, including the fact that it is weaker, less elastic, and more pain-sensitive --- as much as a thousand times more pain-sensitive (HERE).

 - DEGENERATION: Degeneration is exactly what it sounds like --- something is wearing out.
 It is important to understand that degeneration can happen to any organ, organ system, or tissue, in your body.
 It is also important to understand that no matter how often your doctor repeats it, birthdays are not automatically associated with degeneration.
 If we live long enough, sure; we're all going to go through some degree of the stuff.
 But the whole, "After all Mrs. Jones, you just aren't as young as you used to be" is for the birds --- even though it is a convenient scapegoat for virtually all health-related problems.

 When your body is functioning properly, everything is right with the world.
-However, when any of these three bullet points get tipped out of balance (particularly the first), a "vicious cycle" begins, which feeds itself until you end up in pain and debilitated.
-Or worse yet; six feet under.
+However, when any of these three bullet points get tipped out of balance (particularly the first), a "vicious cycle" begins, which feeds itself until you end up in debilitating pain.
+Or worse yet; six feet under (HERE).
 A vicious cycle is defined as, "a sequence of reciprocal cause and effect in which two or more elements intensify and aggravate each other, leading inexorably to a worsening of the situation."
 In other words, A causes B, but B causes A. It's a cycle that feeds itself, and the faster it turns, the faster it will turn.
-And as you will see, even though I refer to it as "Chronic Pain's Vicious Cycle," you'll see that it goes way beyond pain.
+And as you will see, even though I refer to it as "Chronic Pain's Vicious Cycle," you'll see that this cycle goes way beyond pain.

 Andrikkos is the author of the animated arrow below